 Have you been watching the weather news with your jaw on the ground?
 It’s just been crazy in the south and just about all over the country lately.
 From unexpected ice and snow storms, to predictions of major snow storms coming for my friends up north.
 This winter has been brutal.
 Here in the south it’s been near impossible to know how to dress.
 Literally one day it’s freezing cold and then temps in the 60s and 70s the next day.

 One thing I have learned in our many moves across this gorgeous country (Alaska, Colorado, Georgia, New Mexico…shall I go on?) is how to dress for extreme weather changes.
 And that’s to layer.
 You send your kids to school in the morning and it’s really darn cold, but they come home from school and it’s really darn warm.
 Or you go to work and it’s the same situation.
 How’s a girl to dress or a mom to dress her children?

 Jody Schwartz, Executive Vice President of Free Country, has offered up these ‘8 Winter Layering Tips’ which allow you to prepare for any weather the forecast may bring.
-Free Country has 3 in 1 systems jackets that are value-driven, fashion-forward and embellished with pop colors and tapered waistlines.
-With an insulated outer shell and polyfil inner jacket, this water and wind resistant jacket prepares the entire family for these extreme wintery weather conditions.
+Free Country has 3 in 1 systems jackets that are value-driven, fashion-forward, and embellished with pop colors and tapered waistlines.
+With an insulated outer shell and polyfill inner jacket, this water and wind resistant jacket prepares the entire family for these extreme wintery weather conditions.

 Ready for some fabulous tips?
 Here you go!
 Layer it up!